Army of Two (video game): Reception

-Army of Two received mixed reviews from critics.
-Aggregating review websites GameRankings and Metacritic gave the Xbox 360 version 74.56% and 72/100 and the PlayStation 3 version 74.31% and 74/100.
+Army of Two received above-average reviews on both platforms according to the review aggregation website Metacritic.
+In Japan, where the game was ported for release on March 19, 2008, Famitsu gave it a score of 32 out of 40, while Famitsu X360 gave the Xbox 360 version a score of two sevens, one nine, and one eight.

+GamePro gave the Xbox 360 version a score of four out of five, saying, "If you're playing alone, or looking for a competitive online rampage, Army of Two teeters between middling fun and frustration, but if you take the time to give the meaty co-op component its due you'll find yourself sucked in by one of the few gun-obsessed romps worth playing through again and again."
+However, Edge gave the same console version a score of four out of ten, calling it a "relatively straightforward thirdperson shooter, focused on large-scale skirmishes and the dynamics of a two-man team.
+It's serviceable enough in some regards."

 Sales

-At release, Army of Two reached 9th place in sales for March 2008, selling 224,900 copies.
+At release, the game sold 831,000 units in the US in March 2008, selling 606,100 units for the Xbox 360 and 224,900 units for the PlayStation 3.

 Other media

 Graphic novel and comics

 Army of Two: Dirty Money, written by John Ney Rieber and illustrated by Brandon McKinney, is a 2008 graphic novel which follows Rios and Salem through some of their earliest missions together working as private military contractors.
-The plot follows the corruption of the private military company that they work for them.
+The plot follows the corruption of the private military company that they work for.
 Rios and Salem work together as an 'Army of Two', trying to stay alive and uncover the conspiracy within the company that employs them.
 A six-issue miniseries called Army of Two: Across the Border was also released and the events of this story take place between the first and second game.

 Film

-In 2008, there was a report that Universal Pictures had picked up film rights to game, citing Universal's desire to "fast-track the project to begin production in 2009", hiring Michael Mann to write the script and direct.
-Nothing came of it and the project is cancelled.
+In 2008, there was a report that Universal Pictures had picked up film rights to the game, citing Universal's desire to "fast-track the project to begin production in 2009", hiring Michael Mann to write the script and direct.
+Nothing came of it and the project was cancelled.

 Sequels

 The 40th Day

-A sequel, Army of Two: The 40th Day, was released for PlayStation 3, PlayStation Portable and Xbox 360 on January 12, 2010.
+A sequel, Army of Two: The 40th Day, was released for PlayStation 3, PlayStation Portable and Xbox 360 in 2010.

 The Devil's Cartel

-The third installment, Army of Two: The Devil's Cartel is set in the same universe as the previous games, but focuses on two new TWO (Tactical Worldwide Operations) operatives, Alpha and Bravo, as the two playable characters.
-The game's campaign mode is set in Mexico, during a drug war.
-The game featured split-screen and online co-op modes, like the previous games.
+The third installment, Army of Two: The Devil's Cartel, is set in the same universe as the previous games, but focuses on two new TWO (Tactical Worldwide Operations) operatives, Alpha and Bravo, as the two playable characters.
+The game's campaign mode is set in Mexico during a drug war.
+It featured split-screen and online co-op modes, like the previous games.
 The Devil's Cartel uses the Frostbite 2 engine and was released in March 2013 on the Xbox 360 and PlayStation 3.